CosmaVergari/os161-vm/README.md

 date: Ciccio
 ---

-Strategia: Partire da come abbiamo implementato le singole classi, parlare dell'integrazione quando descriveremo suchvm.c, aggiornare i flow in alto aggiungendo informazioni che ci siamo ricordati descrivendo le classi.

 # Theorical introduction

 This is an implementation of the project 1 by G. Cabodi.
 It implements *demand paging, swapping* and provides *statistics* on the performance of the virtual memory manager.
 It completely replaces DUMBVM.

 ## On-demand paging
 The memory is divided in pages (hence paging) and frames.
-Pages are indexed by a virtual address and each of them has a physical frame assigned.

-The on-demand paging technique creates this correspondence page by page and when a page is needed by a process.
-This event is triggered by the TLB.
+They lie in separate address spaces and for this reason they are indexed with different addresses :
+- **virtual addresses**  for pages
+- **physical addresses**  for frames

+A page is the atomic unit managed by the virtual memory manager, on the other hand a frame is the smallest unit of physical memory.
+Whenever a page is **needed** by a process ( a logical address corresponding to that page has been accessed ), a correspondence between these two units is instantiated by the virtual memory manager.

+This event is triggered by the TLB and uses information about the current state of the memory and structures like page tables and swapfiles to accomplish the address translation.

+The whole concept of **on-demand paging** allows to avoid un-necessary I\O operations and a more efficient usage of memory.
+In this frame of reference, we implemented a ***lazy swapper***.

+Our virtual memory manager is called *SuchVM*.

 # os161 process implementation